 Weekly one-hour departmental Grand Rounds occur in the Dana Education Center at Maine Medical Center for the departments of Emergency Medicine, Family Medicine, Geriatrics, Medicine, OB/Gyn, Pediatrics, Psychiatry, Social Work and Surgery.
 Grand Rounds include research presentations, journal clubs, current disease controversies, clinical roundtables, new therapeutic approaches, conferences, and presentations of clinical syndromes.
 Category 1 CMEs are available for Grand Rounds participants.

 The Maine Medical Center Research Institute is composed of basic and clinical research laboratories that support the research training of professionals (physicians), medical trainees (residents, medical students), scientists, and scientists-in-training (postdoctoral fellows, graduate students, and undergraduate students).
 Examples of these opportunities include our Summer Student Research Program and Postdoctoral Fellowships.
-The Mentored Research Committee offers competitive grant awards to support trainee research projects.
+The Mentored Research Grant Program offers grant awards to support trainee research projects.